amoghpj/amoghpj.github.io/readinglist.md

 # Currently reading

 - The WEIRDest People in the world - Joseph Henrich
-- The Problem With Democracy - Shadi Hamid
 - The Doctrine of Vibration - Mark Dyczkowski
 - Evolutionary Causation
 - Trans: When Ideology meets Reality - Helen Joyce